cs1302uga/cs1302-ce28/README.md

    stage and commit `NOTES.md` to your local repository with tag `"checkpoint-6"`, then **push the changes** up to GitHub.

-1. **GROUP MEMBER 2:** Pull the changes to your local copy of the repository, if needed.
+1. **GROUP MEMBER 2:** Pull the changes to your local copy of the repository.

 1. **EVERYONE:** Look at the `NOTES.md` file on GitHub.